 6. How do you ensure compliance?

-Both parties have reached agreement, and (e-)signed on the dotted line.
+Both parties have reached an agreement, and (e-)signed on the dotted line.
 So, then comes the hard part — ensuring that you and your team deliver on your contractual obligations and receive the expected benefits in return.

 It may seem obvious, but a prime example of poor contract management is not delivering on expectations or failing to monitor the other party for timely compliance with the terms and conditions of the contract.

-The next step is effective monitoring.
+Step two: Make sure you have effective monitoring.
 Just stuffing signed contracts into archives is an almost guaranteed path to non-compliance.
 So, what needs to be put in place at your end to ensure that contractual obligations are met?

 Non-digital repositories, or even on regular hard drives or cloud storage facilities, aren’t purpose-built for managing contracts and do not include crucial monitoring and compliance functionalities.
 So continuing to keep your contracts spread out in such locations increases the difficulty of monitoring and ensuring compliance.